yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-high-availability-ysql.md

 ##### transaction_conflicts

-This metric represents the no.of transactions waiting on other transactions.
+This metric represents the no.of times transactions have conflicted with other transactions.
 An increase in the number of conflicts, could directly result in increased latency of your applications.

 ##### expired_transactions